freenas/freenas-docs/userguide/snippets/alertevents.rst

 Some of the conditions that trigger an alert include:

-* used space on a volume, dataset, or zvol goes over 80%; the alert goes red at 95%
+* used space on a pool, dataset, or zvol goes over 80%; the alert goes red at 95%

 * new OpenZFS feature flags are available for the pool; this alert can